 And what to make of the recent independent autopsy, paid for the Gilbert family, which concludes that Shannan didn’t drown, but was likely strangled to death?
 Is it a red herring, or proof that her death and the LISK murders are connected after all?

+Could this be the clue that finally breaks the case?
 Only one thing’s for certain: Someone, perhaps more than one person, spent fifteen years killing people and dumping their bodies on a remote stretch of the Long Island coastline.
 When the killer, or killers, is finally identified, ten families—and maybe more—will finally have answers.
 But they’ll never have their loved ones back.